whoistfq/INF2004-T60/README.md

 * While the tool is active, no devices should remain connected to the network.
 * A User Interface should be developed for easy target selection and attack.

-An Evil-Twin Webpage Hosting
+An Evil-Twin Webpage Cloning and Hosting
-* Cloning existing known pages and hosting the webpage on a Pico Device.
+* Dynamically cloning existing known webpages and hosting the webpage on the Pico.
+* Dynamically broadcast SSID of chosen cloned webpage.
-* Log and Store Credentials entered by the user.
+* Log and Store login credentials of victim connected to evil twin.

 Mesh Location Tracking and Monitoring
 * Implement mesh packet capture capabilities using Pico's Lora module or ESP-01/3266 module.